Financial Aid Processes and Federal Regulations

 Financial Aid Freeze Dates

-Before financial aid freeze dates, students should plan accordingly to register for courses in their program of study and for the correct number of credit hours.
-Otherwise, their aid may require repackaging, which also might affect their student bill.
+Before financial aid freeze dates, students should plan accordingly to register for courses in their program of study and the correct number of credit hours.

 Things to Remember about Financial Aid Freeze Dates: